caseymcgon/NFLPlayoffFantasyFootball/README.md

 - Create an ML Model that picks a team. trained on past years results.
     --> inputs: Players' TDs during year, team's seeding, team's record, team's record (last 3 games), has bye, offense's total TDs during year

+- Analyze "uniqueness" of teams

 - Add testing of webscraping functions & handling of odd names

+##### Yearly ToDos:

+- Update the selected_year in Playoff_Fantasy.py
+- Update the settings for the new selected_year in yearly_settings.py
+- Copy last year's roster over to a new google sheet (using my 11 email).
+Clear the team info & share it with the Google Service account associated w/ my 11 email